wal-g/wal-g/docs/PostgreSQL.md

 #### `integrity`
 Ensure that there is a consistent WAL segment history for the cluster so WAL-G can perform a PITR for the backup.
 Essentially, it checks that all the WAL segments in the range `[oldest backup start segment, current cluster segment)` are available in storage.
 If no backups found, `[1, current cluster segment)` range will be scanned.
+Additionally, you can specify your own timeline and LSN using the `--timeline` and `--lsn` flags.
+This is useful, for example, to ensure that a replica can be restored from the archive.
+You can also specify the name of a particular backup to check using the --backup-name flag.
+In this case, it checks that all the WAL segments in the range `[backup with specified name start segment, current cluster segment)`."

 ![SegmentStatusIllustration](resources/wal_verify_segment_statuses.png)